 In 2014, the City completed major upgrades to Post Point’s liquid treatment process to improve plant performance, meet current regulations, and increase capacity for the future.
 As part of the project, future upgrades to the solids treatment process were planned.
-Wastewater solids are currently incinerated (burned) at Post Point, which emits carbon dioxide (CO2) and other contaminants into the air.
-Incineration uses equipment installed in the 1970s that is expensive to maintain and repair, difficult to permit, and burns rather than recovers resources.
+Wastewater solids are currently incinerated (burned) at Post Point by equipment installed in the 1970s that has reached the end of its useful life.

 For more information on this project, please click here to visit the City’s project page.